-Many people do not have a clear understanding of what Earthquake Insurance is, if they have it, if they need it or what it covers.
-In British Columbia, where there is a higher probability of experiencing an earthquake, having earthquake insurance should be something that is seriously considered by all home owners.
+Many people do not have a clear understanding of what Earthquake Insurance is if they have it if they need it, or what it covers.
+In British Columbia, where there is a higher probability of experiencing an earthquake, having earthquake insurance should be something that is seriously considered by all homeowners.

 Check this seismic hazard map of BC from the Geological Survey of Canada.

 Earthquake Insurance covers you for the loss or damage caused by the quake or shaking from the seismic event.
-It does not cover damage caused by a secondary event caused by the earthquake like a landslide, avalanche, tsunami or tidal wave.
+It does not cover damage caused by a secondary event caused by the earthquake like a landslide, avalanche, tsunami, or tidal wave.

 If your policy covered a home, you will be covered for the loss or damage of your building and the replacement of your contents.
 The coverage will also take care of any additional expenses, to the limit the policy specifies, incurred while having to live away from your home.

-If your policy covered a condo, it is the strata corporations responsibility to insure the building and you can ask them if they are carrying earthquake insurance.
+If your policy covered a condo, it is the strata corporation’s responsibility to insure the building and you can ask them if they are carrying earthquake insurance.
 If the building is damaged by a quake and your contents are damaged, they will only be covered if you do have earthquake insurance, your regular condo policy will not cover the damage or loss of your property.
 As above, your earthquake policy will also cover additional expenses from having to live away from your home.

 As with other insurance coverage, the cost is dependent on many things.
 The amount of the policy, the deductible, and the area you live in can affect the cost.
 The insurance could be as little as $50 a year or well into the hundreds of dollars.

-According to government statistics, there is a 5-15% chance that there will be a earthquake in the next 50 years in Canada.
+According to government statistics, there is a 5-15% chance that there will be an earthquake in the next 50 years in Canada.
 This type of coverage is worth buying because when the “big one” hits as everybody has been saying the last couple of years, you don’t want to be in the situation of having lost everything and not being able to cover the expenses to get everything back to normal.